ukstv/varintes/README.md

 # To Do

-- [ ] Faster encode by loop unrolling
-- [ ] Faster decode by loop unrolling
+- [x] Faster decode by loop unrolling

 ## License